Tongue and Throat Memories

 Thinking about the long history of forced migration and displacement, this is an opportunity to unpack various food cultures of those who historically had to establish new homes on lands in Africa, the Americas, Asia, Europe, and the Middle East as an act of survival and resistance.
 These new homes were constructed around the need for subsistence resolved only by active practices such as seeding, farming, and other modes of food cultivation.
 Escaping enslaved people, for instance, used hair braiding techniques to collectively draw maps of the slave masters’ fields.
 As an act of survival, they hid seeds under their braids, allowing them to establish themselves in new lands and use their earthly knowledge to grow food and utilize resources from scratch.

-In order to learn from these stories and numerous others that have been neglected, throat memories are activated through the sharing of a meal in an effort to collectively learn about one’s traditions and knowledge.
-Throughout the next five years, invited chefs from different cultures take up residence in the kitchen of Weltwirtschaft, the restaurant on HKW’s premises, where economies of human relations shall be the main source of action and motivation.
-Each invited chef will be in residency for a time in which they will create a special menu for HKW guests.
-Each menu will be accompanied by an element of storytelling shared through various programmatic articulations such as films, performances, music, literature, leisure activities, and conversations.
+In this way, we can learn from these and countless other forgotten stories.
+To do this, HKW invites chefs from different cultures into the kitchen of the Weltwirtschaft restaurant from 2023 to 2027.
+Each chef creates a special menu for HKW guests, which is accompanied by an element of storytelling shared through various programmatic articulations such as films, performances, music, literature, leisure activities, and conversations.
 In this way, the intention is to revive the kitchen as a laboratory, a space for knowledge production, exchange, and transmission.

-A Taste from the Fulani Kitchen by Chef Binta
+Dine on a Mat—A Taste from the Fulani Kitchen